 I teach mindfulness meditation as a practice to cultivate awareness, reduce stress, and increase happiness and well-being.
-Mindfulness is a practice that is compatible with any religious or spiritual beliefs and can deepen your own spiritual practice.
-Practicing mindfulness has been shown to reduce stress, anxiety, depression, and emotional reactivity and increase awareness, attention, compassion, empathy, and feelings of peace, well-being, and happiness.
+I teach you how to practice, and then I teach you how to develop a regular practice and integrate into everyday life.
+Practicing mindfulness has been shown to reduce stress, anxiety, depression, insomnia and emotional reactivity and increase awareness, attention, compassion, empathy, and feelings of peace, well-being, and happiness.

 When we pause from the busyness, when we stop, it actually gives us